 Gardening in zone 3 is tricky.
-The average last frost date is between May 1 and May 31, and the average first frost date is between September 1 and September 15.
+The average last frost date is between May 1st and May 31st, and the average first frost date is between September 1st and September 15th.
 These are averages, however, and there’s a very good chance that your growing season will turn out to be even shorter.
-Because of this, starting seeds indoors in the spring is pretty much essential with zone 3 gardening.
+It is because of this, starting seeds indoors in the spring is pretty much essential with zone 3 gardening.
 Keep reading to learn more about how and when to start seeds in zone 3.

 Zone 3 Seed Starting